 Small Talk is a photography collective comprised of six women: Audra Osborne, Briana Cerezo, Jennifer Timmer Trail, Kelli Pennington, Kristina Hruska, and Marico Fayre.
-The collective formed at the initiative of Kristy Hruska in Portland, Oregon in 2015.
+The collective formed in Portland, Oregon in 2015.

-Briana utilizes photography as a process of discovery.
-Making photographs offers opportunities to deeply study those things in life that she finds most perplexing -- namely people, the nature of relationships, creative process, spirituality, philosophy, and the inner workings of the self.
-Photography allows her the opportunity to reflect and organize fragments of her experiences in order to make sense of the world and her role in it.
+Briana Cerezo utilizes photography as a medium for research and discovery.
+Making photographs creates a framework that fosters a deep study of those things in life that she finds most mysterious and perplexing -- namely people, the nature of relationships, creative process, spirituality, philosophy, and the inner workings of the self.
+Photography allows her to reflect upon and organize fragments of her experiences and observations in order to make sense of the world and her role in it.